apache/spark/docs/sql-ref-syntax-ddl-drop-function.md

 ---

 ### Description
-Dropping a user-defined function(UDF).
+`DROP FUNCTION` statement drops a temporary or user defined function(UDF).
 An exception will be thrown if the function does not exist in the system.

 ### Syntax